popsps/Hearts/README.md

 ### Starting the Game

 3 cards must be passes to another player.
-The passing scheme is LEFT, RIGHT, ACROSS, and NO PASS.
-This cycle is repeated until the end of the game.
+The passing scheme is LEFT Scheme.

-The 2♣ of clubs plays first (lead) every hand.
+The 2♣ of clubs plays first (lead) every round.

 ### Gameplay